MattSurabian/proxpn-bash-client/README.md

 ### Installing This Script

-To use this script clone this repo or download the source from the releases page.
-The recommendation is to create a `proxpn` directory in `etc` and store the included `proxpn.ovpn` file there.
+To use this script you can either clone this repo, or download the source from the releases page.

+The following process, can now all be done using the provided installation script: `sudo ./install.sh` If you would prefer to do it manually, here are the steps:

+ - Create a `proxpn` directory in `etc` and store the included `proxpn.ovpn` file there.
-The main script should be given execute permissions `chmod +x proxpn` and copied to somewhere in your `$PATH`.
-The recommendation is to copy the script to `/usr/local/bin` or `/usr/bin`.
+ - The main script should be given execute permissions `chmod +x proxpn` and copied to somewhere in your `$PATH`, for example in either `/usr/local/bin` or `/usr/bin`.
 This should allow you to run the command `proxpn` from any location.

-This can now all be done using the provided installation script: `./install.sh`
+ - Optionally store authentication credentials, as mentioned in the following section.

 ### Authentication Credentials

-This script does not handle ProXPN authentication at all.
-When the user is prompted for their credentials that is coming entirely from `openvpn` itself.
-If you want to avoid entering your credentials at all you can create a file at `/etc/proxpn/login.conf` with your ProXPN username on one line and password on another.
+When using the VPN, this script does not handle the ProXPN authentication prompt; that comes entirely from the `openvpn` program itself.
+If you want to avoid entering your credentials you can create a file at `/etc/proxpn/login.conf` with your ProXPN username on one line and password on another.
+The install script also asks if you would like to do this, so you don't need the manually work with the file.
 Again, this shell script does NOTHING with that file other than point OpenVPN to it.
 The specification for that file and the `--auth-user-pass` flag can be found in the [OpenVPN documentation](https://openvpn.net/index.php/open-source/documentation/manuals/65-openvpn-20x-manpage.html).

 ### Supported Exit Nodes